Confederación Centroamericana y del Caribe de Fútbol

-The Confederación Centroamericana y del Caribe de Fútbol (Central American and Caribbean Football Confederation), abbreviated as CCCF, was the governing body of football in Central America and the Caribbean from 1938 to 1961, and a predecessor confederation of CONCACAF.
-Founded in 1938 under the president Héctor Beeche, who was the confederation's first president.
-CCCF merged with NAFC to found the current CONCACAF in 1961.
+The Confederación Centroamericana y del Caribe de Fútbol (Central American and Caribbean Football Confederation, Voetbalconfederatie van Centraal-Amerika en het Caribisch gebied, Confédération de football d'Amérique centrale et des Caraïbes), abbreviated as CCCF, was the regional governing body of association football in Central America and the Caribbean from 1938 to 1961, and a predecessor confederation of CONCACAF.
+Founded in 1938 in Panama City, under the first elected president Héctor Beeche.
+CCCF and NAFC merged to form CONCACAF in 1961.